Ratansingh648/Ratansingh648/README.md

 </h1>
 I am a Machine Learning Engineer.
 I love experimenting with data.

+- :microscope: Working as a **Graduate Student Researcher** for [Emory University](https://www.emory.edu/home/index.html/)
-- 💻  Worked as a **Machine Learning Engineer** for [Credit Suisse](https://www.credit-suisse.com/in/en.html/).
+- 💻  Worked as a **Machine Learning Engineer** for [Credit Suisse](https://www.credit-suisse.com/in/en.html/)
 - 📚  Worked as a **Technical Reviewer** for [Packt Publications](https://www.packtpub.com/in/)
 - 🌲  Creator of [Forest AI](https://forestai.web.app/)
 - 💙 Love everything with Statistics  ⚛️

 ### Languages & Libraries I Know